websight-io/docs/docs/docs/quick-start/index.md

 !!! hint "Tip"

-    To turn off the test environment, use the `ctrl + c` key combination in the terminal that you used to launch your Docker instance.
+    To turn off the local environment, use the `ctrl + c` key combination in the terminal that you used to launch your Docker instance.
 You can restart the instance by repeating the steps you used to launch it initially.

 ---